Mostafasery/Microservices/README.md

 The deployment references the Docker image from GHCR and the service exposes port 80 to the public using ELB loadbalancer service type of AWS
 ________________________________________
 Prometheus Deployment
-Prometheus is deployed using Helm in the monitoring namespace and exposed with a LoadBalancer to monitor cluster metrics.
+Prometheus is deployed using Helm in the monitoring namespace and exposed with a ELB LoadBalancer to monitor cluster metrics.
 Key commands:
 helm install prometheus prometheus-community/prometheus --namespace monitoring --create-namespace kubectl patch svc prometheus-server -n monitoring -p '{"spec": {"type": "LoadBalancer"}}'